scb-dmc/dealer-locator/README.md

   automatically*.
 * `dealerDetailsComponent`: A React component to extend the dealer details flyout.
 * `dealerCardComponent`: A React component to extend the dealer card within the primary dealer list.
+* `placeholder`: A prop that accepts a string for the search bar placeholder.
+* `searchIcon`: A React component to create a search button icon.
+* `searchBarStyles`: Custom CSS styles for search bar.